 All other plans are sorted in order of lowest average price first.
 No games here.
 And we will highlight if there’s a bill credit or tiered rate.
 Plus in Plan Details, we deconstruct the Electricity Facts Label.
 And we’ll tell you what usage level this electricity plan is best for.

 Shop Best Texas Electricity Plans in Your Area

 Best No-Deposit and Prepaid Electricity Plans

 If you are credit challenged or don’t want to provide a social security number to apply for electricity service, you should evaluate prepaid or pay-as-you go plans.

-While we represent multiple prepaid electricity providers, we recommend Payless Power SmarTricity Secure Saver as the best prepaid electricity plan in Texas.
+While we represent multiple prepaid electricity providers, we recommend Payless Power as providing the best prepaid electricity plans in Texas.

 Texas Electricity Rate Trends

 Texas electricity prices for 2020 are expected to be higher than average due to supply and demand.
 Longer term plans — those into 2021 and 2022 — are less expensive.